Rlin415/rlin415.github.io/_posts/2016-01-30-hapi-server.md

 ---
 layout: post
-title: Composing a Hapi server
+title: Composing a Hapi.js server
 ---

-If you're a Node developer you're probably already familiar with Express, but what is Hapi?
+If you're a Node.js developer you're probably already familiar with Express, but what is Hapi.js?
-Hapi is another server-side framework just like Express for Node.
+Hapi.js is another server-side framework just like Express for Node.js.
 It distinguishes itself from Express through it's ease of maintainability and extensibility.
-It is a configuration-centric framework that has added features on top of Node, like input validation, caching, authentication, and many more.
+It is a configuration-centric framework that has added features on top of Node.js, like input validation, caching, authentication, and many more.
 It is best used for bigger or more complex applications.

 Before we get started we've got to install some dependencies.
 Run this in your CLI: